Request a Free Consultation

 Selection of Winner:

 The winning essay shall be selected by a committee of child custody attorneys.
-The winning essay shall have individual names removed and then will be published online in a special section of our website showing examples of excellent parenting skills.
+The winning essay shall be published online in a special section of our website showing examples of excellent parenting skills.
 The scholarship award will be paid directly to each winner, preferably at their high school awards event.
 Selection of winners is at the sole description of Ayo and Iken PLC and shall not be subject to review.

 The Winning Essays Will Show